LucaBongiorni/nhunter-notes/README.md

 ---

-List of tools accessible from terminal but not mentioned in menu nmap
+List of tools accessible already available but not mentioned in menu Information Gathering nmap sslstrip

----

-Tools I want to add

----

-Tools not on Nethunter
+Vulnerability analysis
+sqlmap

+Wireless attacks
+aircrack-ng
+asleap
+giskmet
+kismet (some issues, do -h to see options) mdk3 pixiewps reaver

+Maintaining access
+dbd

+Sniffing and Spoofing
+sslsplit (message 'no proxyspec specified' so do -h to see options) wireshark (tries to run but has gtk-warning **: cannot open display: so do -h to see options)